wille/tor-login-faker/README.md

 # tor-login-faker

-Posts fake unique login information to a fake website through all possible tor exit nodes, and later waits for login attempt with these unique credentials and detects which exit node that sniffed the traffic
+Posts fake unique login information to a fake website/server over an unencrypted connection through all possible tor exit nodes, and later waits for login attempt with these unique credentials and detects which exit node that sniffed the traffic

+## Modules

+- HTTP POST login to fake website

+### Planned modules

+- FTP
+- IMAP

 ## Requirements